johncollinsai/nanogpt/README.md

-# nanogpt
+# nanoGPT

-Implementation of Karpathy's NanoGPT.
+Code repo for my post "Building a GPT" and thus my implementation of Karpathy's NanoGPT.